Pakokku: History

 Before British occupation, Pakokku was a small village and part of both Pakhangyi and Bagan districts.
 The British occupied Upper Burma on 29 November 1885.
 On 1 December 1887, British India Government established Pakokku Municipal.
-On 21 December 1887, British India government ordered Pakokku as a town of Pakhangyi District with the population of 1,985.
+On 21 December 1887, British India government ordered Pakokku as a town of Pakhangyi District with a population of 1,985.
 By the order degree (201) of British Government, Pakhangyi District was abolished and Pakokku District was established on 21 July 1888.
-In 1901,the population of Pakokku was 19,456.
+In 1901, the population of Pakokku was 19,456.
 During 13 years, Pakokku's population and developments were increased rapidly.

 In 1896, Pakokku became a capital city of Pakokku Hill Tracts Districts.
 The area under its administration included Pakokku District, Chin State outside Paletwa township, Gangaw District, Naga Self-Administered Zone, Nagaland, Mizoram, Tripura, Manipur and Meghalaya outside Shillong township.

 In the early months of 1930, political speeches for Burma's colonial separation from British India were held in Shwegu Pagoda.
 U Lwin was appointed a new mayor of Pakokku on 7 November 1930.
 Pakokku Municipal election was held on 10 December 1930.
 In the early morning of 22 March 1931, heavy fire burned in Pakokku and more than 3,000 people were homeless, so Pakokku Fire Brigade was established on 7 April 1931.

 When Burma won independence in 1948, Pakokku Hill Tracts Districts was divided into two sections.
 Pakokku District, Gangaw District, Naga Self-Administered Zone and Chin State became parts of Burma and Nagaland, Mizoram, Tripura, Manipur and Meghalaya became a parts of India.

 By the 1947 Constitution of the Union of Burma, Pakokku Province was established with two districts in 1948.
 They are Pakokku District and Kanpetlet District with 11 townships.
 Townships are Pakokku, Kanpetlet, Yesagyo, Pauk, Seikphyu, Myaing, Gangaw, Htilin, Saw, Mindat and Matupi.
 Pakokku was occupied by Communist rebels in 1949 and held until 1955, when it was liberated by government forces.
-In 1958,the name of Kanpetlet District was changed into Mindat District and Kanpetlet District's Capital was moved to Mindat from Kanpetlet.
+In 1958, the name of Kanpetlet District was changed into Mindat District and Kanpetlet District's Capital was moved to Mindat from Kanpetlet.
 Province's Capital city was Pakokku.

 On 2 March 1962, the military led by General Ne Win took control of Burma through a coup d'état, and the government has been under direct or indirect control by the military.
 A new constitution of the Socialist Republic of the Union of Burma was adopted in 1974.

 By the 1974 Constitution, Pakokku Province was abolished and Pakokku District was added to the Magway Division and Mindat District was added to the Chin State.
 On 4 April 1998, Pakokku District was divided into two districts.
 Pakokku, Pauk, Yesagyo, Myaing and Seikphyu became Pakokku District and Gangaw, Saw and Htilin became Gangaw District.

 Pakokku Bridge construction was started on 15 December 2009 and ended on 31 December 2011.
 It was opened on 1 January 2012, and is the longest bridge in Myanmar.